• Skip to main content

 The proper way to measure flour using measuring cups is to aerate it first.
 This is done either by sifting flour, or aerating it by fluffing it up and whisking it well, then spooning it into the measuring cup, then carefully removing any excess flour with a knife.
 If you just stick that measuring cup in the bag of flour and scoop some out, you will get a lot more flour than what the recipe calls for.
 Do aerate the flour, or you will end up with dry dough!

-• In a large mixing bowl, using mixer, beat butter, sugar, amaretto, salt until smooth and creamy.
+• In a large mixing bowl, using mixer, beat butter, sugar, amaretto, almond extract (if using), salt until smooth and creamy.

 • With mixer on low speed, add flour and mix until dough forms.